App-vNext/Polly/docs/chaos/fault.md

 };

-// To use a custom delegate to generate the fault to be injected var optionsWithFaultGenerator = new FaultStrategyOptions {
+// To use a custom delegate to generate the fault to be injected var optionsWithFaultGenerator = new ChaosFaultStrategyOptions {
     FaultGenerator = static args =>
     {